DeftPenk/Data-Science-Coursera-Capstone-Final-Project/wordPredictorApp/Overview.md

-This application is developed as part of the **Coursera's Data Science Capstone: Final Project**.
-In this capstone, we will be applying data science in the area of natural language processing.
-The project is sponsored by SwiftKey.
+## Overview of the Project

 The purpose of the project is to create text-prediction application with R Shiny package that predicts words using a natural language processing model i.e. creating an application based on a predictive model for text.

-Given a word or phrase as input, the application will try to predict the next word, similar to the way most smart phone keyboards are implemented today using the technology of Swiftkey.
-The predictive model will be trained using a corpus, a collection of written texts, called the HC Corpora which has been filtered by language.
+Given a word or phrase as input, the application will try to predict the next word, similar to the way most smart phone keyboards are implemented today using the technology of *Swiftkey*.

-### Steps
-1. Upon initial load up of the application, **"NULL"** will be displayed at the Predicted Next Word textbox.
-2. User may then enter a partially complete sentence to begin the next word prediction.

-### Results
-1. Next word predicted is shown at the Predicted Next Word textbox.
-2. Information on the n-gram backoff algorithm used to predict is shown as indication.

-#### Note:
-The source codes for ui.R and server.R files are also available on the [GitHub repo](https://github.com/badal2017/Capstone)

-Presentation Slide decks are available on the [RPubs page](https://rpubs.com/badalchowdhury/capstone)
+The predictive model will be trained using a corpus, a collection of written texts, called the **HC Corpora** which has been filtered by language.

+## Overview of the Prediction Model

+The prediction model uses the principles of **tidy data** applied to text mining in R. The following Key steps are involved in the prediction model.

+* As an input, it takes raw text files for model training
+* Clean the raw data; separate into 2, 3, 4, 5, and 6 word n grams and save as tibbles
+* Sort the n grams tibbles by frequency and save the data as *.rds* files
+* N grams function uses a **back-off** type prediction model
+      - User supplies an input phrase
+      - Model uses last 5, 4, 3, 2, or 1 words to predict the best 6th, 5th, 4th, 3rd, or 2nd   match in the data
+* As an output, it predicts next word

+## Next Word Predictor App

+**Overview:** The Next Word Predictor app provides a simple user interface to the next word prediction model.
+The app takes as input a phrase (multiple words) in a text box input and outputs a prediction of the next word.